 Instructions

-5. For the turkey: Preheat oven to 325F.
-Line a roasting pan with foil.
-Spray a roasting rack with cooking spray and place it inside the pan.
+- Preheat oven to 325F.
+Line a roasting pan with foil and place a roasting rack inside.
+Lightly grease both rack and foil with cooking spray.

 Notes